Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Discussion

 These parameters have been obtained by choosing a maximum working frequency for the resonators in the emulator of 10 GHz, which determines the frequency rescaling factor $\kappa=\Omega_\text{max}/\omega_\text{max}$, and a choice of cavity capacitances consistent with the atomic masses in the molecule.
 The mutual inductances $B_{jk}$ and drivings $\vc{V}_j$ can be obtained from these previous parameters and the formic acid parameters using~\eqref{eq:scaling} and~\eqref{eq:scaling-b}.

-In order to reproduce the FCP, the quenching time $T_\text{sw}$ between the two different oscillatory configurations has to be short enough so that the Franck-Condon approximation [cf. Sec.~\ref{sec:the-problem}] still applies.
-As discussed in Sec.~\ref{subsubsec:quenching-times}, the state of the system should remain unaffected at the end of quench if $T_\text{sw}$ is shorter than the bound~\eqref{eq:quenching-bound}, which only depends on parameters of the emulation.
+In order to reproduce the Franck-Condon profile, the quenching time $T_\text{sw}$ between the two different configurations has to be short enough so that the Franck-Condon approximation (see Sec.~\ref{sec:the-problem}) still applies.
+As discussed in Sec.~\ref{subsubsec:quenching-times}, the state of the system remains unaffected at the end of quench if $T_\text{sw}$ is shorter than the bound~\eqref{eq:quenching-bound}, which only depends on emulation parameters.

 We backup the aforementioned discussion with numerical simulations for different switching times of a realistic quenching process between these two vibrational configurations of the formic acid molecule.
-In the simulations, we have reproduced a quench between the two different quadratic models considered (that we call here $H_1$ and $H_2$), using a linear switching profile $H\left(t\right) = \left(1-t/T_\text{sw}\right) H_1 + \, t/T_\text{sw} \, H_2$.
-Picking a complete and orthogonal set of initial conditions for the atomic positions and momenta, we have run simulations of the time evolution of the system as governed by Hamilton's equations.
-The observed changes in the vector norms shown in Fig.~\ref{fig:norm-switching} are small enough and scale linearly with $T_\text{sw}\Omega_\text{max}$ [cf. App.~\ref{app:switch}], so the deviation from the original state of the system may be bounded as stated in Proposition~\ref{prop:gaussian}.
+In the simulations, we reproduce a quench between the two different quadratic models considered (that we call here $H_1$ and $H_2$), using a linear switching profile $H\left(t\right) = \left(1-t/T_\text{sw}\right) H_1 + \, t/T_\text{sw} \, H_2$.
+Picking a complete and orthogonal set of initial conditions for the atomic positions and momenta, we ran simulations of the time evolution of the system as governed by Hamilton's equations.
+The observed changes in the vector norms shown in Fig.~\ref{fig:norm-switching} are small enough and scale linearly with $T_\text{sw}\Omega_\text{max}$ (see Appendix~\ref{app:switch}), so the deviation from the original state of the system may be bounded just as stated in Proposition~\ref{prop:gaussian}.